pret/pmd-sky/INSTALL.md

 This doc details the steps necessary to build a copy of _Pokémon Mystery Dungeon: Explorers of Sky_ (EN-US) from the sources contained in this repository.

-### 0. Clone the repository
+## 0. Clone the repository

-Using a terminal or git client, clone this repository to your local device.
+Using a terminal or Git client, clone this repository to your local device.
 All the steps that followed should be performed in the directory to which you cloned this repository.

-### 1. Install MWCC compiler
+## 1. Install MWCC compiler

 The build system requires the use of the Metrowerks C Compiler versions 2.0/sp2p2 to compile matching files.
-We cannot distribute the correct compiler here so join the PRET discord and download the pinned mwccarm.zip zip in #pokediamond and extract it to tools/.
-At the end of this operation, you should have i.e. the file `tools/mwccarm/2.0/sp2p2/mwccarm.exe`.
-Run each of the executables so they ask for a license.dat and provide the one in the rar (it may also ask for it when compiling).
+We cannot distribute the correct compiler here, so join the PRET Discord, download the pinned `mwccarm.zip` zip in `#pokediamond`, and extract it to `tools/`.
+At the end of this operation, you should have the file `tools/mwccarm/2.0/sp2p2/mwccarm.exe`.
+Run each of the executables so they ask for a `license.dat`, and provide the one in the zip (it may also ask for it when compiling).
 This only needs to be done once.

-In the future, a GCC option will be available so MWCC is not required to build, however it is required for a matching ROM.
+In the future, a GCC option will be available so MWCC is not required to build; however, it is required for a matching ROM.

-### 2. Install Nitro SDK
+## 2. Install Nitro SDK

 As with the compiler, the Nitro SDK is proprietary and cannot be distributed here.
-Download the "NitroSDK-4_2-071210-jp.7z" file pinned in the PRET discord.
-Extract and copy the folder `tools/bin` from the Nitro SDK into the folder `tools` in your pmd-sky clone.
-At the end of this operation, you should have i.e. the file `tools/bin/makelcf.exe` inside your pmd-sky clone.
-Finally, copy include/nitro/specfiles/ARM7-TS.lcf.template into the subdirectory `sub`, and include/nitro/specfiles/ARM9-TS.lcf.template and include/nitro/specfiles/mwldarm.response.template into the project root.
+Download the `NitroSDK-4_2-071210-jp.7z` file pinned in the PRET Discord.
+Extract and copy the folder `tools/bin` from the Nitro SDK into the folder `tools` in your `pmd-sky` clone.
+At the end of this operation, you should have the file `tools/bin/makelcf.exe` inside your `pmd-sky` clone.
+Finally, copy `include/nitro/specfiles/ARM7-TS.lcf.template` into the subdirectory `sub`, and `include/nitro/specfiles/ARM9-TS.lcf.template` and `include/nitro/specfiles/mwldarm.response.template` into the project root.

-### 3. Dependencies
+## 3. Dependencies

-#### Linux
+### Linux

 Building the ROM requires the following packages.
 If you cannot find one or more of these using your package distribution, it may be under a different name.